wilmardo/ansible-role-domoticz/README.md

   roles:
      - { role: wilmardo.domoticz }
 ```
-After running the playbook Domoticz can be found at http://ipaddress:8080 and https://ipaddress:8081
+After running the playbook, Domoticz can be found for HTTP at http://ipaddress:8080 and HTTPS at https://ipaddress:8081

 ## License